-Powdery mildew is a fungal disease that can affect a wide range of plants.
+Powdery mildew is a fungal disease affecting a wide range of plants.
 It is one of the most common and costly diseases for nursery plants such as flowers, vegetables, and woody plants.
-It can infect plants under a wide range of conditions making it challenging to prevent and combat.
-Temperature, relative humidity, light, and air circulation are all prominent environmental factors that influence powdery mildew and its prevalence.
-Once it becomes active on a contaminated plant, powdery mildew will leach away a plant’s nutrients, making the plant weaker and bloom less, ultimately reducing yields.
-Prevention is the strongest approach you can take against powdery mildew.
+It infects plants under a wide range of conditions.
+It is a challenge to prevent and mitigate.
+Temperature, relative humidity, light, and air circulation are all prominent factors influencing powdery mildew prevalence.

 Proactive Rather Than Reactive

-Monitoring is arguably the most important preventative measure of IPM.
-Not only does it help provide information specific to a current grow that can better inform a growers decisions, it also enables early detection.
-Routine scouting as part of a structured crop inspection program is an essential practice.
-This entails examining the upper and lower leaf surfaces, noting and then recording any irregularities and colorations to better detect any changes.
+Monitoring is one of the most important preventative measure of IPM.
+It provides information specific to a current grow that inform a growers decisions.
+It is also key for early detection.
+Routinely scouting plants is essential to a structured crop inspection program.
+Examine the upper and lower leaf surfaces, note any irregularities and colorations, and document everything to better detect any future changes.

-Culture controls refer to sanitation, weed control, environmental factors such as light/temp/humidity, and the use of powdery mildew resistant plants.
-While cleanliness alone will not guarantee pest and disease problems won’t happen, it is a foundational piece of IPM that will make all other prevention methods even stronger.
+Culture controls include sanitation, weed control, environmental factors such as light/temp/humidity, and the use of powdery mildew resistant plants.
+Cleanliness alone will not guarantee pest and disease problems from happening.
+But it is a foundational piece of IPM that makes all other prevention methods even stronger.
 Common cultural control approaches include:

-- Removing dead/dying plant matter, getting rid of crop residues, and washing and disinfecting all tools and equipment are just a few of the habits important to practicing good sanitation.
-Clean room principles can dramatically bolster your IPM plan, which is discussed in greater detail further down this article.
+- Remove dead/dying plant matter.
+Get rid of crop residues.
+Wash and disinfect all tools and equipment.
+These habits are important for good sanitation.
+Clean room principles will dramatically bolster your IPM plan.
+We discuss this in greater detail further down this article.

-- Removing all weeds from inside your greenhouse (or indoor growing environment) and from the areas immediately around the outside can reduce pest habitat.
+- Remove all weeds from inside your greenhouse (or indoor growing environment) and from the areas immediately outside.
+This reduces pest habitat.

-- Management of temperature and humidity (or more importantly, Vapor Pressure Deficit ) is especially important for preventing and controlling powdery mildew.
+- Manage temperature and humidity (or more importantly, vapor pressure deficit ).
+This is an important prevention and control tool for powdery mildew.

-- Maintaining good drainage to avoid any standing water is an important and often overlooked environmental control.
-Even if a grow space is not currently being used, keeping it clean and sanitized is important.
+- Maintain good drainage.
+Avoid standing water.
+This is often overlooked but important.
+Even if a grow space is not currently being used, keep it clean and sanitized.

-Choosing to grow plants with genetic resistance to powdery mildew and other pests/contaminants can give you a leg up in preventing and managing infections.
-Additionally, biocontrol (using living organisms to combat pests) can be an important component of IPM, especially with the development of pesticide resistance.
-It cannot stand alone however and requires the support of other IPM strategies in order to be effective.
+Choose to grow plants with genetic resistance to powdery mildew and other pests/contaminants.
+This gives you a leg up in prevention and management of infections.
+Biocontrols (using living organisms to combat pests) will also bolster IPM, especially in light of increased pesticide resistance in many organisms.

-We offer a possible paradigm shift in regards to the creation of clean grow environments and current IPM strategies.
-The foundational theme of IPM is about controls and preventative measures.
+At Puren Solutions, we support a paradigm shift in the establishment of clean grow environments and current IPM strategies.
+IPM is about controls and preventative measures.
 These are especially important when it comes to Good Manufacturing Practice guidelines.
-However, the current foundation exists around these individual measures acting in parallel with one another to ensure a safe grow.
-We propose that these processes should rather be layered.
-First an underlying foundation of creating or retrofitting facilities with clean rooms and clean room techniques should be established.
-Then the remaining IPM solutions can be built on top of this core foundation.
-The solutions offered by Element Grow align with the needs of GMP facilities.
-They can place a facility on solid footing in less than an hour from setup and create an actively monitored facility.
-This cost effective change refocuses growers time and energy on establishing proper plant health for increased yields, reduces the need for chemical applications, and minimizes crop risk.
+However, the current foundation exists around these individual measures acting in lieu of or in parallel with one another to ensure a safe grow.
+We propose these processes be layered.
+First establish a foundation based on clean rooms and clean room techniques.
+Build IPM practices on top of this core foundation.

-One tends to think of airlocks, air showers and full body suits when thinking of cleanrooms.
-While these tactics can benefit an indoor growing environment and be vital in certain scenarios, they are not required for most growing environments.
+Cleanroom principals bring airlocks, air showers and full body suits to mind.
+These tactics benefit any indoor growing environment.
+They are vital in some scenarios.
+But they are also not required for indoor growing.
 A cleanroom is simply defined as a “room with a defined concentration of airborne particles, designed and used in a way that the number of particles introduced into the room or originating and being deposited in the room is as small as possible, and in which other cleanliness-relevant parameters such as temperature, humidity and pressure can be controlled as required.”
-(VDI 2083-1) The foundation of cleanrooms is air filtration and circulation.
-Incoming air is filtered and rooms maintain constant airflow, ultimately pushing air towards filters that will continuously scrub the air of contaminants.
+(VDI 2083-1) The foundations of a cleanroom are air filtration and air circulation.
+Incoming air is filtered and rooms maintain constant airflow.
+This pushes air towards filters that continuously scrub the air of contaminants.

 Air Filtration and Circulation

-Best practice for creating a clean room is to have the entire volume of air scrubbed through a high quality air filtration system once every 10 minutes with filters capable of capturing small contaminant sizes.
-With proper airflow management where clean air is directed from the top of the plant canopy down to the floor, the spread of powdery mildew spores is greatly reduced and surrounding plant contamination slows.
-This top-down method of moving air also helps maintain even plant temperature from the top of the canopy down to the root structure.
+To create a clean room you must have the entire volume of air scrubbed through a high quality air filtration system once every 10 minutes.
+The filters must be capable of capturing small contaminant sizes.
+Clean air is typically directed from the top of the plant canopy down to the floor.
+This will decrease the spread of powdery mildew spores and slow the spread of contamination.
+It is a top-down method of moving air that helps maintain even plant temperature from the top of the canopy to the root structure.

 Beyond Powdery Mildew